orsonteodoro/oiledmachine-overlay/README.md

 The requirement is based partly on the overlay's maintainer shift towards a more defensive posture on cybersecurity.

+#### -D_FORTIFY_SOURCE integrity re-evaluated

+-D_FORTIFY_SOURCE provides stack overflow and heap protection for str*, and mem* functions for packages that use GLIBC.
+If compromised or not applied carefully, it may result in a critical severity vulnerability.

+##### Extra flags added fix lost fortify source integrity

+When -O1, -O2, -O3 is added, -D_FORTIFY_SOURCE's integrity may be compromised.

+This overlay applies 3 sets of flags to ensure that the integrity of fortify source checks and thunks are not compromised by compiler optimizations.

+* Set 1 for trusted secure data packages.  ~90–95% coverage, ~3–7% slowdown.
+* Set 2 for practical security-critical packages.
+98-99% coverage, ~5–10% slowdown.
+* Set 3 for theoretical security-critcal packages.
+98-99% coverage, ~6–12% slowdown.

+Doesn't -O flags achieve the same thing?
+Yes but it doesn't give the fine grained control compared to these sets.
+The set is selected to counter the most prevalent compromises with the most effectiveness.
+With the -O flags, it doesn't necessary follow that order.

+##### BOLT/PGO is here stay in cflags-hardened contexts

+There was some thought to remove BOLT/PGO in packages marked with cflags-hardened to eliminate a source of -D_FORTIFY_SOURCE integrity loss.
+After hearing the perspectives, it was decided it can stay.
 BOLT and PGO will still be a user choice.
+It is not clear which opinion is correct and the most secure.

 There are two narratives.
-It is unknown which narrative holds.

 * PGO/BOLT will increase the attack complexity lowering the CVSS score.
 The mitigation drops to almost half the CVSS score when complexity increased in this narrative.
 * PGO/BOLT will compromise the integrity of -D_FORTIFY_SOURCE checks or thunks.
   It may even prune the critical vulnerability check or thunk function.
 The CVSS score maybe drops a quarter in this narrative but estimated to be high severity.

 #### Requirements